Exploring 10 Ways Organisations Approach the Gender Pay Gap

 Read our editorial guidelines

-Addressing the gender pay gap is essential for employers dedicated to operating an equitable and inclusive workplace.
+Addressing the gender pay gap is a key approach to operating an equitable and inclusive workplace.
 The gender pay gap refers to the difference in average earnings between male and female workers, often expressed as a percentage of men’s earnings.
-This issue persists in 2024, with women still earning less than their male counterparts across various industries.
-It is important for employers to understand and actively address this disparity – not only for compliance reasons but also to foster a better workplace culture.
+This issue persists, with women still earning less than their male counterparts across various industries.
+Understanding and considering this disparity may foster a better workplace culture.

 • Addressing the gender pay gap involves understanding its causes, historical data and impacts.

-• Implementing transparent pay structures and regular audits helps to ensure compliance and reduce disparities.
+• Approaches may include implementing transparent pay structures and regular audits to reduce disparities.

-• Practical steps, including training programs and equitable promotion processes, are essential for closing pay gaps.
+• Approaches like training programs and equitable promotion processes may help close pay gaps.

 Ready to get started?